 Who can be treated?

-Because melanin in the hair shaft is the actual target that absorbs the laser light, the procedure works best for those with dark hairs – white, silver, blonde, red, and gray hairs respond poorly.
+Because melanin in the hair shaft is the actual target that absorbs the laser light, the procedure works best for those with dark hairs – white, silver, blonde, red, and gray hairs do not respond as well.
 In addition, thick hairs respond better than fine hairs.
 Besides hair color, the other important variable is skin color.
 The lighter the skin color, the more effective the treatment and the fewer treatments required.
-If the complexion is too dark, permanent hair reduction may not be achieved.
+If the complexion is very dark, permanent hair reduction may not be achieved.
 Some lasers are safer than others for treating dark skin – however, even those that are safe on dark skin may not provide permanent reduction in hair growth.

 What are the additional benefit to laser hair removal?

 Reduction in hair growth may improve some skin conditions such as ingrown hairs and folliculitis – an acne-like eruption of the skin.
-This is a common problem for some women on their bikini lines and for some men on their neck and beard areas.
+This is a common problem for many men and women.

 Are there any limitations before treatment?

 Tanning (natural sunlight or tanning salon) and self-tanning lotion should be avoided prior to laser hair removal treatments.
-These darken the complexion, reducing the effectiveness of treatment – less light from the laser actually reaches the hair and the follicle.
+These darken the complexion, reducing the effectiveness of treatment, as less light from the laser actually reaches the hair and the follicle.

 How should I prepare for treatment?